-The purpose of the lesson plans are to provide you with experience in developing and executing lesson plan design reflecting PA state standards and requirements.
-Lesson plans are due on the dates given in the course schedule.
-The lesson plans must be in PA state format (please see detailed instructions on handouts given in class) as per the Standards Aligned System or SAS.
+The purpose of the lesson plans are to provide you with experience in developing and executing lesson plan design reflecting PDE state standards and requirements.
+Lesson plan drafts and final lesson plans are due on the dates given in the course schedule.
+The lesson plans must be in PDE state format (please see detailed instructions on handouts given in class) as per the Standards Aligned System (SAS).
 Choose only one lesson plan to demonstrate to the class.
-Please be prepared by having the completed lesson plan, all needed materials, and one interactive activity for your lesson plan presentation.
+Please be prepared by having the completed lesson plan, all needed materials, and one interactive activity (from procedure section) for your lesson plan presentation.

-Lesson Plan 1: Language Arts - due 3/31
+Lesson Plan 1: Language Arts - due 3/29

-Lesson Plan 2: Your own subject choice (in another field of interest) - due 4/7
+Lesson Plan 2: Your own subject choice (in another field of interest) - due 4/5